deeplearning4j/deeplearning4j/eigenvector.md

 You could feed one vector after another into matrix A, and each would be projected onto a new space that stretches higher and father to the right.

-Imagine that all the input vectors live in a normal grid, like this:
+Imagine that all the input vectors *v* live in a normal grid, like this:

 ![Alt text](../img/space_1.png)

-And all the matrix projects them into a new space like this
+And all the matrix projects them into a new space like this holding output vectors *b*:

 ![Alt text](../img/space_2.png)